NeVeX/interview-playground/redbubble-generate-camera-website/Readme.md

 The entry point into the website is through the `index.html` - using this will allow you to navigate all parts of the website

+#### Example Website

+In the `/release` directory of this repo, there is a `example-website-output` folder.
+Inside this folder is an example output using the given requirements API.